Norwegian Pearl

 Deal Expert / Travel Blogger

 Norwegian Pearl first set sail in 2006 and carries a modest 2,394 guests.
-Although the line’s ships have gotten vastly bigger and infinitely more elaborate, Norwegian Pearl and her Jewel-class sisters continue to be popular, thanks to their vibrant public areas and manageable size that strikes the right balance between mega ship amenities and a small-ship atmosphere.
-Wintering in the Caribbean, Norwegian Pearl sails in Alaska during the summer months, operating voyages from Seattle and Vancouver.
+Although the line’s ships have gotten vastly bigger and infinitely more elaborate, Norwegian Pearl and her Jewel-class sisters continue to be popular, thanks to their vibrant public areas and manageable size that strikes the right balance between megaship amenities and a small-ship atmosphere.
+Wintering in the Caribbean, Norwegian Pearl crosses the Atlantic to Europe for the summer season, at least through late 2025.

 What We Love

-Views from the Spa: Norwegian Pearl’s forward-facing spa has floor-to-ceiling windows that provide guests with the same view that the captain and officers would be seeing just one deck below.
+Views from the Spa: Norwegian Pearl’s forward-facing Mandara Spa has floor-to-ceiling windows that provide guests with the same view that the captain and officers would be seeing just one deck below.
 The beautiful common area has a hydrotherapy pool, heated thermal loungers, and relaxing loungers positioned overlooking the ship’s bow.

-Garden Villas: If you like your suites on the elaborate side (and who doesn't?), Norwegian Pearl’s 4,252-square-foot Garden Villas are the accommodations to book should your pocketbook allow.
-Situated in the Haven complex, these are spaces bigger than most people’s condos and are the opposite of tight shipboard quarters.
+Garden Villas: If you like your suites on the elaborate side (and who doesn't?), Norwegian Pearl’s 4,252-square-foot 3-Bedroom Garden Villas are the accommodations to book should your pocketbook allow.
+Situated in The Haven complex, these are spaces bigger than most people’s condos and are the opposite of tight shipboard quarters.

 Best Known For